 Skin cancer usually appears as a growth that changes in color, shape, or size.
-This can be a sore that does not heal or a change in a wart or a mole.
+This can be a sore that does not heal or a change in a mole or skin growth.
 These changes usually happen in areas that get the most sun—your head, neck, back, chest, or shoulders.
 The most common place for skin cancer is your nose.

 Your doctor will use a biopsy to find out if you have skin cancer.
 This means taking a sample of the growth and sending it to a lab to see if it contains cancer cells.

-What increases my risk for nonmelanoma skin cancer?
+What increases your risk for nonmelanoma skin cancer?

 If you have light skin that sunburns easily, you are more likely to get skin cancer.

 Your risk is higher if you are male or if you are over 40.
 Your risk is higher if others in your family have had it or if you have had it before.

 You may also be more likely to get it if you have been exposed often to strong X-rays, to certain chemicals (such as arsenic, coal tar, and creosote), or to radioactive substances (such as radium).

 Your doctor will want to remove all of the cancer.
 There are several ways to do this.
 The most common way is to numb your skin so that it does not hurt, then cut out the cancer.
 You will be awake while this is done.